 In the take-home survey, families reported on their travel patterns and barriers to active travel.
-The majority of parents reported that it was quicker and that they lived too far as reasons they drove (see Figure 4).
-Initiatives such as "Drive to Five" - driving five mins away and walking to school or then joining a walking school bus would encourage active travel.
+The majority of parents reported that convenience ("on the way to somewhere else" and "quicker") and weather were the primary reasons they drove (see Figure 4).
+Travel promotion campaigns and group travel initiatives (like walking school buses) may be useful at the school.

-Figure 4.
-Reasons to Drive
+Figre 4.
+Reasons to drive

-Most parents expressed they would allow their child to walk more often to or from school if they were older or walked with others.
+Barriers that prevent their youngest child to walk to and from school include age, lack of travel buddies and distance.
 Group travel would likely help families who felt they would allow their youngest to walk if they were older or walked with others (see Figure 5).
-For families who want to live closer, biking may bridge the distance gap.
+For families who want to live closer, biking may bridge the distance gap. walked regularly Additional survey results can be found in Appendix C.

 Figure 5.
-Parents Would Allow Youngest Child to Walk More if...
+Parents Would Allow Youngest Child to Walk More If..